FemtoEmacs/nimacros/nimacros/chaps/nimdoc1.md

 + `C-x C-f` -- open a file into a new buffer
 + `C-x C-w` -- write file with new name
-+ `C-x C-s` -- save the current file.
++ `C-x C-s` -- save the current file
-+ `C-x C-c` -- exit lem
++ `C-x C-c` -- exit the lem source editor
-+ `C-x C-i` -- insert file at the cursor
++ `C-x C-i` -- insert file at current cursor position

 The `C-x ?` command --  describes a key stroke.
 Press the `Ctrl` key and the `x` key at the same time, release both keys, then press the `?` question mark.
-The one-line buffer at the bottom of the page is called minibuffer.
+The one-line buffer at the bottom of the page is called the minibuffer.
 The command `C-x C-f` that finds a file reads the name of the file from the minibuffer.
 This time, the minibuffer will prompt you with the `describe-key` invitation.
 If you type